nfsu/NFS/docs/nds.md

 ```
 u8 var (isFolder = var & 0x80; nameLength = var & 0x7F)
 ```
 If however, var is 0x00, it means that it wants to jump to the next folder.
 For this, we use a 'current folder' variable, which indicates to which folder the object belongs.
 This starts out at 0; the root file.
-But when it encounters the next 0x00, it will increase it and jump to the first file in the directory.
-If that's not the case, it will follow with a char[nameLength], representing the name of the next object.
-Every file, the file offset increases and that variable 'fileOffset' is used to determine the buffer of that file.
+But when it encounters the next 0x00, it will increase it and jump to the next directory.
+If that's not the case, it will follow with a `char[nameLength]`, representing the name of the next object.
+Every file, the file offset increases and that variable 'fileOffset' (initialized as value of startFile)  is used to determine the buffer of that file.
 ```cpp
 	u32 &beg = *(u32*)(fpos.ptr + fileOffset * 8);
 	u32 &end = *(u32*)(fpos.ptr + fileOffset * 8 + 4);